AmplicaLabs/dsnp-did-resolver-plugin-frequency/README.md

 # Overview

-This package contains a plugin for the [@dsnp/did-resolver](https://github.com/LibertyDSNP/dsnp-did-resolver) library which enables resolution of `did:dsnp:*` DIDs on the [Frequency](https://github.com/LibertyDSNP/frequency) blockchain.
+This package contains a resolver for the [@dsnp/did-resolver](https://github.com/LibertyDSNP/dsnp-did-resolver) library which enables resolution of `did:dsnp:*` DIDs on the [Frequency](https://github.com/LibertyDSNP/frequency) blockchain.

+# Installation

+`npm install @dsnp/did-resolver-frequency`

 # Usage

-The plugin must be initialized with Frequency connection information.
+The resolver object can be constructed with Frequency connection information in one of two ways.

+1. Construct with provider URI:

 ```
-import { FrequencyResolver } from "@dsnp/did-resolver-plugin-frequency";
+import { FrequencyResolver } from "@dsnp/did-resolver-frequency";

 const frequencyResolver = new FrequencyResolver({
   providerUri: "ws://127.0.0.1:9944",